leanprover/fp-lean/functional-programming-lean/src/getting-to-know/types.md

  1. They allow the computer to make decisions about the in-memory representation of a value.

- 2. They allow programmers to communicate their intent to others, serving as a lightweight specification for the inputs and outputs of a function that the compiler can ensure the program adheres to.
+ 2. They help programmers to communicate their intent to others, serving as a lightweight specification for the inputs and outputs of a function that the compiler can ensure the program adheres to.